 Owner and Master Technician Andy Pattle was born in Stoughton, Massachusetts.
 As a child, he and his family traveled around northern New England.
 Andy spent his teenage and early adult years living in northern California, where he first began to show interest in vehicles as a student in his high school automotive vocational program.

 After high school, Andy had the opportunity to gain experience while working in a number of automotive-related jobs including; a body shop, a welding and metal shop and several automotive repair shops.
-He also joined the Army National Guard and today, after 27 years of service, is a retired First Sargent.
+He also joined the Army National Guard and today, after 27 years of service, is a retired First Sergeant.

 After marrying his wife Teresa, Andy spent two years as the head mechanic for a well-known winery in California, where he managed a shop with the responsibility for over one hundred pieces of equipment including; pumps, mechanized equipment, and a large vehicle fleet.